ringcentral/ringcentral-web-phone/README.md

 - SDK can now detect AudioOutputLevel if the headset/speaker device is not configured correctly or the output volume is set to 0.
 Added event listner `no-output-volume` for the same

+- You can now enable logging for AudioInputLevel, AudioOutputLevel and Media Reports by setting the custom UA configuration option `options.enableMediaReportLogging` to true.
+This will help in providing more information on one-way audio issues if there are any

 ### Initialization